Frequency (2000 film): Home media

 Frequency was released on DVD on October 31, 2000 and on VHS on April 3, 2001.
 It was later released on Blu-ray on July 10, 2012 by Warner Home Video.

 Reception

 Box office

-Frequency was released at 2,631 theaters, making $9 million during its opening weekend.
+Frequency was released at 2,631 theaters, making $9 million during its opening weekend and ranking third behind U-571 and The Flintstones in Viva Rock Vegas.
 Eventually, the film grossed $45 million domestically and $23.1 million in other territories, for a worldwide gross of $68,106,245.

 Critical response

 Frequency received generally positive reviews.
 Based on 127 reviews collected by the film review aggregator Rotten Tomatoes, the film has a 70% approval rating with an average rating of 6.5/10.
 The consensus reads, "A tight blend of surprises and suspense keeps audiences spellbound."
 On Metacritic — which assigns a weighted mean score — the film has a score of 67 out of 100 based on 32 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average score of "A-" on an A+ to F scale.

 Roger Ebert called the film's plot "contrived", yet gave the film a favorable review.
 He also pointed out similarities with the films The Sixth Sense and Ghost.
 David Armstrong, of the San Francisco Chronicle, praised the moments in the film when John and Frank Sullivan talked to each other over the ham radio but criticized the "unintentionally funny climax."
 He also praised actor Shawn Doyle's performance as the Nightingale killer, calling him "convincingly creepy."
 Todd McCarthy of Variety magazine said despite Dennis Quaid and James Caviezel's physical separation in the film, they formed a "palpable bond that [gave] the picture its tensile strength".
 McCarthy noted that screenwriter Toby Emmerich's "bold leap into reconfiguring the past" created "agreeable surprises" and an "infinite number of possibilities" to the plot's direction.
 He added, however, that the serial killer subplot was "desperately familiar".

 James Berardinelli gave the film two stars out of four, criticizing the "coincidence-laden climax" but wrote that "poor writing [did] not demand subpar acting", praising Frequency's "few nice performances".

 The American Radio Relay League assisted in some of the technical aspects in the film, though some ham radio enthusiasts criticized technical errors that made it into the film.

 Frequency was nominated for the Hugo Award for Best Dramatic Presentation, but ultimately lost out to Crouching Tiger, Hidden Dragon.
 The film's ending song, "When You Come Back to Me Again", was nominated for a Golden Globe Award.
 Written by Jenny Yates and Garth Brooks (performed only by Brooks), the song failed to win, losing out to "Things Have Changed" from Wonder Boys.